 The Pound configuration file "pound.cfg" is usually located in the /etc/pound/ directory.
 Here is an example for Pound version 2.6:

 # By default show the "projop" production server

 Please note the "RootJail" line in the configuration above.
 This line tells the pound daemon process to change the root of its filesystem to /var/pound (instead of "/").
 This way, the Pound process will not be able to access the rest of the system in case it should get hacked (which we haven't seen yet in more then 6 years working with Pound...).

 Here is the structure of the the /var/pound directory:

 # find /var/pound/

-Please make sure that the entire /var/pound/ tree is owned and writable by root only, but readable for user/group "nobody".
+Please make sure that the entire /var/pound/ tree is owned and writable by root only, but readable for user/group "pound".

-Pound is capable to log error messages to the SysLog (/var/log/messages normally) even if it is running in a root jail.
+Pound writes error messages via SysLog to /var/log/messages normally even if it is running in a root jail.
 So please watch this file for any additional error messages.

 Pound HTTPS Configuration

 The following steps will guide you through the generation of a self-signed certificate for your ]project-open[ server.